BAFinder/bafinder.github.io/README.md

 The following resources are also available for download:<br> User Manual (PDF)<br>
 MS/MS library for bile acids (MSP, including 84 bile acids, developed using QE-HFX in positive ESI mode at NCE 45 and negative ESI mode at NCE 60)<br>
-Test data (zip, example for input and output files of a human plasma dataset)
+Test data (zip, example for input and output files of a human plasma dataset, with library included)

 ### Citation